AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/microsoft-dynamics-sync/microsoft-dynamics-sync-details/microsoft-dynamics-sync-lead-sync.md

 ---
 # Microsoft Dynamics Sync: Lead Sync {#microsoft-dynamics-sync-lead-sync}

-Marketo to Dynamics sync is super powerful.
-Here are the details:
+Marketo Engage to Dynamics sync is super powerful.
+Here are the details.

 ## How are details kept in sync between the two systems? {#how-are-details-kept-in-sync-between-the-two-systems}